Family Centered Treatment (FCT)

 (To include basic study design, measures, results, and notable limitations)

-The purpose of the study was to investigate whether Family Centered Treatment (FCT) is more effective than group care (GC) in reducing recidivism.
+The purpose of the study was to investigate whether Family Centered Treatment (FCT) was more effective than group care (GC) in reducing recidivism.
+Participants were matched and either received FCT or GC.
 Measures utilized include data drawn from state administrative and FCT program databases that were combined based on youth level system identifying information (name, date of birth, gender, and race).
 The matched and merged database included demographic data, offense and juvenile justice history, FCT or GC service duration, and juvenile and criminal justice outcomes.
-Propensity score matching was used to create a sample of 1,246 FCT youth and 693 GC youth.
 Results indicate that FCT participants had a significantly lower risk of adult conviction and adult incarceration relative to youth who received GC.
 The findings for juvenile outcomes were nonsignificant.
 Limitations include lack of randomization, the use of a single state’s data, the exclusion of some types of congregate care such as locked facilities and psychiatric institutions, the preliminary nature of existing data on fidelity to the practice model, and the inability to evaluate any ongoing justice system contact among youth (in both groups) who moved out of state during the study period.

 Length of controlled postintervention follow-up: 2 years.